Maslinin/Consyzer/README.md

 static extern void HelloWorld();
 ```

-The application works correctly, without violating the integrity and security of the system, if all unmanaged DLLs are located at their expected location according to the metadata;
+The application works correctly, without violating the integrity and security of the system, if all unmanaged DLLs are on the intended location according to the metadata;
 but if at least one of the Dll is missing, the application will not only crash, but may also lead to a security breach of the entire system.

-It is to prevent such incidents that the Consyzer was developed.
+Consyzer was designed specifically to prevent such incidents

-## Benefits Consyzer
+## Benefits of Consyzer
 1. *Consyzer* is GUI independent and easy to run from *CLI*;
 2. *Consyzer* can be easily integrated into *CI/CD pipeline*;
 3. *Consyzer* logs detailed information about each imported function, up to its signature;